Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: From Approximate Balls to Approximate SSSP

 \section{From Approximate Balls to Approximate SSSP}

 In the following we show how to maintain an approximate shortest paths tree if we already have an algorithm for maintaining approximate balls.
 Our main tool in this reduction is a hop set that we define from the approximate balls.
 We will add the ``shortcut'' edges of the hop set to the graph and scale down the edge weights, maintaining the approximate shortest paths with a monotone ES-tree.
-Formally, we prove the following statement in this section.